hed-standard/hed-schemas/docs/source/hed_score_schema.md

 ![](_static/Illustration_combined_eeg.png)

-## Development
+## Development of HED SCORE

-The HED-SCORE library schema maintains the hierarchy as presented in SCORE papers [^1,2].
+The HED-SCORE library schema maintains the hierarchy as presented in SCORE papers [1,2].
 With the GitHub commit history reflecting the development process of the HED-SCORE library schema.

 In the HED standard schema, top levels identify events of interest.
 Annotating events includes identifying graphoelements and their morphology, which can be followed by location, features related to time, and the effect of modulators.
 The top levels of the HED-SCORE library schema correspond to the main types of events described in the SCORE papers.